-In order to encourage understanding of the concerns of LGBT individuals and communities and to create a more LGBTfriendly workplace, Panasonic has been conducting successive seminars geared toward HR functional divisions, managerial positions, and employees, since February 2016.
-Seminars for HR functional divisions offer not only basic knowledge about LGBT concerns, but also methods for dealing with discriminatory speech or conduct, and methods for responding to the needs of those involved.
-Information on how to advance understanding of LGBT issues and invitations to participate in events that support LGBT causes are also sent out via Panasonic's intranet system.
+In order to create a more friendly workplace regardless of sexual orientation or gender identity, Panasonic has been conducting successive seminars geared toward HR functional divisions, managerial positions, and employees, since February 2016.
+Seminars for HR functional divisions offer not only basic knowledge sexual orientation or gender identity concerns, but also methods for dealing with discriminatory speech or conduct, and methods for responding to the needs of those involved.
+Information on how to advance understanding and invitations to participate in related events are also sent out via Panasonic's intranet system